 Because trillions of new dollars in the economy can’t stay buried forever.
 Already, the price of goods and services has spiked, with the Consumer Price Index (CPI) up 5.0% in May 2021 over May 2020.
 That doesn’t even include home prices.

-But not all investments get hit evenly by the dollar decay of inflation.
+Inflation devalues your retirement savings and investments, but not all investments are hit evenly by the dollar decay of inflation.
 Some weather inflation better than others and simply adjust pricing alongside inflation.

 So which investments ride the wave of inflation rather than breaking underneath it?
-As you move to protect your portfolio from post-COVID-19 inflation expectations, keep the fundamentals in mind.
+As you move to protect your portfolio from post-COVID-19 inflation, keep the fundamentals in mind.

 First, not all inflation is bad.
-The Federal Reserve’s monetary policy aims for 2% annual inflation for a slow, stable upward climb in the Consumer Price Index (CPI).
+The Federal Reserve’s monetary policy aims for 2% annual inflation for a slow, stable upward climb in the CPI.
 Healthy economies produce growing incomes, and with more money to spend, consumers drive up the prices of goods and services with gradually increasing demand.

 Plus, inflation reduces the real value of the national debt.

 But fast inflation diminishes the value of our currency — and therefore our savings and investments — too quickly.
 For a quick example, imagine you’re a bank lending money for mortgages at 3.5% interest, but money starts losing value at 5% annual inflation.

 Suddenly, you’re effectively losing 1.5% on your loans every year.
 Expect a hard time staying in business.
 And when banks start going under, borrowers and businesses can’t get loans and the economy grinds to a halt.